 I was making cookies the other day and decided that I didn't want to bake the whole batch of dough.
 So, using my cookie dough scoop, I put the dough onto a baking sheet, and placed the whole sheet into the freezer until the dough was frozen.

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 I have found most cookie dough can be made ahead of time and baked later.
 Be sure to tightly wrap the rolls of cookie dough in plastic wrap, chill in the refrigerator, and then freeze.

 I love to make cookies, but with just my husband and 1 toddler at home, we can never eat a whole batch of cookies up before they are going stale.
-So what I do is make a whole batch of cookie dough, bake just one or two sheets of cookies, then freeze the rest of the dough in cookie sheet size portions.
+So I make a whole batch of cookie dough, bake just one or two sheets of cookies, then freeze the rest.

 This video shows you a quick way to freeze your cookie dough.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 What is the best way to freeze cut out cookie dough?